How to Build an RFP Response Template

-This section is where you will let the issuing company know exactly who you are, what you do and other information about your business as it pertains to that project.
+This section is where you’ll let the issuing company know exactly who you are and what you do.
+You’ll also include other information about your business as it pertains to that project.
 Issuing companies may request information such as:

 - Company Background.
 Prepare a short explanation of who your company is and how it was started.
 This is a good area to include your mission or value statement.
 Keep in mind that what you include here should directly relate to the issuing company.
 If you know of any common areas where your firms overlap, make sure to note that in this section.

 - References and/or Case Studies.
-Vendor references let the procurement team evaluate feedback regarding a project you have previously completed.
-In the case you do not have a reference to submit, create a short summary or case study of a previously completed project.
+Vendor references let the procurement team evaluate feedback regarding a project you’ve previously completed.
+In the case you don’t have a reference to submit, create a short summary or case study of a previously completed project.
 Include information pertaining to the scope of work and its outcome.

-The ‘scope of work’, ‘technical response’ or ‘requirements section’, is one that will require the attention of your subject matter expert(s).
+The ‘Scope of Work’, ‘technical response’ or ‘requirements section’, is one that will require the attention of your subject matter expert(s).
 To keep your response organized and moving forward in a timely manner, we share tips on how to work with your SME to ensure a smooth process.
-Their information is absolutely critical in order to stay compliant with the RFP’s scope of work, so it is imperative that you plan accordingly and remain organized throughout the process.
+Their information is absolutely critical in order to stay compliant with the RFP’s Scope of Work, so it’s imperative that you plan accordingly and remain organized throughout the process.

 5. Attachments and/or Appendix

 The attachment section works as an appendix to your RFP response.
-In this final area, you will include certifications, resumes, supporting documentation to response answers, and a myriad of other information.
-A rule of thumb is to use this final section to attach anything that is relevant to your response although not required in the RFP.
+In this final area, you’ll include certifications, resumes, supporting documentation to response answers and a myriad of other information.
+A rule of thumb is to use this final section to attach anything that’s relevant to your response, although not required in the RFP.